BiCurNet: Pre-Movement EEG based Neural Decoder for Biceps Curl Trajectory Estimation: Introduction

 \subsection{Objective and Key Contributions}

-In view of the aforementioned challenges of literary works, this work proposes a deep learning-based upper limb motion trajectory prediction/estimation from preceding EEG, i.e., BiCurNet, for early estimation towards exosuit control-based BCI applications.
-Further, the proposed network is demonstrated to be subject-independent and robust against artifacts, unlike the existing works.
-To the best of our awareness, this is the first work which focuses on early estimation of kinematic parameters from both subject-dependent and subject-independent EEG signals and further analyses the noise-robustness of the proposed network.
-The key contributions of this work are listed as follows. \begin{itemize} \item Low-complex deep learning-based architecture is proposed for early estimation of upper limb motion trajectory. \item In-house recording of multi-channel EEG signals during upper limb biceps curl experiment. \item Spherical harmonics and head-harmonics domain EEG features based motion trajectory estimation has been explored for the first time. \item Demonstration of subject-adaptability and noise-robustness of the proposed network. \end{itemize} The rest of this paper is organized as follows.
+This work proposes a deep learning-based upper limb motion trajectory prediction/estimation from preceding EEG, i.e., BiCurNet, for early estimation towards exosuit control-based BCI applications.
+Further, the proposed network is demonstrated to be subject-independent and robust against artifacts.
+The work focuses on the early estimation of kinematic parameters from subject-dependent and subject-independent EEG signals and further analyses the noise-robustness of the proposed network.
+The key contributions of this work are listed as follows. \begin{itemize} \item Data collection of multi-channel EEG signals during upper limb biceps curl experiment. \item Spherical harmonics and head-harmonics domain EEG features based motion trajectory estimation has been explored for the first time. \item Low-complex deep learning-based architecture is proposed for early estimation of upper limb motion trajectory. \item Demonstration of subject-adaptability and noise-robustness of the proposed network. \end{itemize} The rest of this paper is organized as follows.
 Section II describes the experimental recording and data acquisition procedures.
 Section III presents the proposed methodology for BiCurNet.
 Section IV discusses the experimental evaluation results for the proposed work.
 Finally, section V concludes this work with major advantages, shortcomings, and future directions.